Select your programme and preferred start date to begin your application.

 Where available, individual programme fees are linked above.
 For details information on fee status, policies and payment see:

-Some courses will involve a fee in addition to the normal course fee.
+Some courses involve costs in addition to the normal course fee.

 Designed to meet the professional development needs of teachers working with children and young people who have a visual impairment, this programme develops skills that will allow you to work in a variety of settings, ranging from specialised contexts to mainstream school placements.

 A UK 2:1 honours degree, or its international equivalent in a relevant discipline.
 Alternatively, you may be considered on the basis of employment or relevant educational experience.

 You should normally be registered with the General Teaching Council for Scotland, and currently be working with, or have access to, learners with a visual impairment, including those with additional disabilities.